Maâlem Hassan El Gadiri & Sons

 ABOUT

-„On Tour in Europe & North America in Summer & Autumn 2020 & in Asia in Winter 2020-2021“
+On Tour in Europe & North America in Summer & Autumn 2020 & in Asia in Winter 2020-2021"

-Maâlem Hassan Zgarhi El Gadiri: Guembri, lead vocal, choir, qarqabas and tbel
+Maâlem Hassan Zgarhi El Gadiri: Guembri, lead vocal, choir, qarqabas, and tbel

-Samir Zgarhi: Guembri, choir, qarqabas, tbel and dance
+Samir Zgarhi: Guembri, choir, qarqabas, tbel, and dance

-Kamal Ifir: Guembri, choir, qarqabas, tbel and dance
+Kamal Ifir: Guembri, choir, qarqabas, tbel, and dance

-Abidine Zgarhi: Guembri, choir, qarqabas, tbel and dance
+Abidine Zgarhi: Guembri, choir, qarqabas, tbel, and dance

-Jamal Zgarhi: Guembri, choir, qarqabas, tbel and dance
+Jamal Zgarhi: Guembri, choir, qarqabas, tbel, and dance

-Maâlem HASSAN EL GADIRI & Sons lead the most varied audiences into trance, communicating the warmth of African tradition thanks to their modern knowledge of the performing arts, added to their ancestral know-how.
+Maâlem Hassan El Gadiri & Sons lead the most varied audiences into trance, communicating the warmth of African tradition thanks to their modern knowledge of the performing arts, added to their ancestral know-how.

 THE GNAWI BROTHERHOOD

-The Gnawa are a brotherhood with mythical origins from Mali and the Sudan.
-It has thousands of followers in Morocco, particularly Marrakech.
-Ritual practices based on music and trance unfold during night-time ceremonies known as 'Lilas'.The social importance of the Gnawa is evident during these private celebrations.
+The Gnawa are a brotherhood with mythical origins from Mali and Sudan.
+It has thousands of followers in Morocco, particularly in Marrakech.
+Ritual practices based on music and trance unfold during nighttime ceremonies known as 'Lilas'.
+The social importance of the Gnawa is evident during these private celebrations.
 The Gnawa can provoke or pacify a state of trance among the public, whether initiated or not.
-The trance plays a role which is both therapeutic, liberating and integrating.
+The trance plays a role that is both therapeutic, liberating, and integrating.

 This tradition is handed down orally and musically from Maâlem (master) to Maâlem among families of often slave origin.

 The Moussems (pilgrimages) are an annual opportunity for the various Gnawa groups (Aissaoua, Jilala, Hamadsha) to meet up and share ideas.
-During the Moussems, daytime processions and night-time Lilas take place around a given saint's mausoleum.
+During the Moussems, daytime processions and nighttime Lilas take place around a given saint's mausoleum.

 A Lila is made up of three parts.
 The order varies depending on family traditions.

-In general, the first part is secular (Oulad Bambara, without qarqabas, then Neksha, with qarqabas), the singing and dancing precedes the actual ceremony and there is no trance.
+In general, the first part is secular (Oulad Bambara, without qarqabas, then Neksha, with qarqabas), the singing and dancing precede the actual ceremony and there is no trance.
 A ritually sacrificed animal is served during the meal to all the guests.

 A Lila ends with a festive atmosphere at dawn, accompanied by a meal served to all the guests.